danielshamsoddini/Directional-Stimulus-Prompting/sv+ppo/README.md

     INFO:root:{'partner_agent': 'I would appreciate a bit more food.
 We can make a deal, though.'}
     INFO:root:{'reinforce_agent': "I'm going to be camping with my family.
 I'm going to be camping with my family.
 I'm going to be camping with my family.
 I'm going to be camping with my family.
 I'm going to be camping with my family.
 I'm going to be camping with my family.
 I'm going to be camping with my family.
 I'm going to be camping with my family.
 I'm going to be camping with my family.
 I"}
     INFO:root:{'partner_agent': 'I would appreciate 2 of the extra food.
 But I will be camping with my family.'}

+The agent still seems too eager to agree to the partner